 Over the last several years, it has become more difficult to get a visa approved as immigration officials are subjecting applications to greater scrutiny.
 Chances are an immigration attorney has been through the process multiple times.
 An experienced visa attorney will know what immigration officials are looking for and can help you put together a strong visa application.
 An attorney can think outside the box and take a unique approach to help you get your visa application approved.

 If you are applying for a visa, you may want an experienced immigration attorney on your side.
 At Serving Immigrants, Inc., we have the experience and the knowledge to guide you through the application process.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.